Are you looking to work with leading color scientists on the development of new and exciting color trends across a variety of product categories?

-We are currently seeking a talented and innovative Color Laboratory Chemist to join our Development department located at our Clark, New Jersey facility for Research and Innovation.
-In this role, you will be a part of a team that leads the expansion of transversal color expertise in the US.
+We are currently seeking a talented and innovative Senior Color Scientist to join our Development department located at our Clark, New Jersey facility for Research and Innovation.
+As a part of our Color Laboratory you will be a part of a team that leads the expansion of transversal color expertise in the US.

 - Lead the co-creation of new color trends by catching and creating transversal color trends for makeup in collaboration with all relevant partners (Brand Marketing Research Teams, Trend Agencies, Color Community, Fast Beauty Innovation).

 - Develop the strategy for Color in the US aligned with local (development labs including Multi-Cultural Beauty and Fast Beauty) and global objectives.

 - Lead the creation and ensure the best performing and most relevant color ranges for all launched products based upon the analysis and understanding of the US market.

 - Understand our main competitor’s strategy in Color.
 Synthesize the competitive landscape surrounding all categories and identify areas of opportunity.